RaduGe/Software_Containerization/README.md

 # Software_Containerization

-# 1. Persistent DB Layer
+# 1. Persistent DB Layer - not visible outside cluster

 - we extend the official postgres image by adding an init sql script that creates the person table
 - pushed to raduge/postgres-person-db